 How Camilla Came to the Sanctuary

-Camilla, previously called China, arrived at Carolina Tiger Rescue with Roscoe Tiger and Roman and Reina Lions on June 26, 2012.
+Camilla, previously called China, arrived at Carolina Tiger Rescue with Roscoe Tiger, Nakobi and Jericho Cougar, and Roman and Reina Lion on June 26, 2012.
 She originally came from a small zoo in New York that closed down and was then taken in by Rescue One, an Ohio sanctuary.
 However, Rescue One was later forced to close its doors due to financial hardship and their inability to meet new legal regulations.
-Ohio toughened their laws regarding exotic pet ownership following a 2011 incident in Zanesville, Ohio.
+Ohio had toughened their laws regarding exotic pet ownership following an incident in Zanesville, Ohio in 2011.
 A private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
 Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
 The following year, Ohio banned private ownership of dangerous wild animals.

 Camilla is known by staff and volunteers as a gorgeous tiger who enjoys having fun.
 She loves to chase vultures and likes to play with Roscoe.
 Camilla has a very long face and lots of black dots down the middle of her pink nose.

-With no nationwide, and in some cases statewide, legislation, there is no definitive answer as to how many tigers live in the United States.
-The estimate is somewhere between 5,000-10,000 tigers living in the United States with most of these living in people's backyards or in roadside zoos.
-Without proper legislation, incidents like the one in Zanesville, Ohio, will continue to happen.
+With no nationwide and, in some cases, no statewide legislation, there is no definitive answer as to how many tigers live in the United States.
+The estimate is that somewhere between 5,000 and 10,000 tigers live in the United States with most of these living in people's backyards or in roadside zoos.
+Without proper legislation, incidents like the one in Zanesville, Ohio will continue to occur.